-Mining3 has recently published a report detailing the project results and submitted a draft proposal to the International Electrotechnical Commission (IEC) for implementation into the IECEx 60079 standard.
+Mining3 has published a report detailing the project results and submitted a draft proposal to the International Electrotechnical Commission (IEC) for implementation into the IECEx 60079 standard.
 While continuing with this research, the team at Mining3 are providing a new design review and prototype testing service to assist manufacturers with meeting the requirements of the current standards.

 In September 2015 Mining3’s EST research team received an ACARP Research and Industry Excellence Award for the project.